scullyio/scully/docs/scully-configuration.md

 The center of every scully project is the `scully.config.js`.
 This config file must export the configuration for your scully build.

+Better documentation will be added for `scully.config.js` file.

 [Full Documentation ➡️](scully.md)